- SCU Home Page

 - Program description

 - Explore El Salvador

 - Safety & Security

 Meet the Team

 Co-Founder and Co-Director, Casa de la Solidaridad

-Kevin is immensely proud of his four daughters–Sophia (13), Grace (11), Hannah (8), and Emma (3) and absolutely loves being a father.
-He is grateful for his work, which allows him to accompany college students from the U.S. as they encounter the reality of life in El Salvador.
-Kevin's academic interests lie in college student development theory and theology.
+Kevin is immensely proud of his four daughters–Sophia (14), Grace (12), Hannah (9), and Emma (4) and absolutely loves being a father.
+He is grateful for his work, which allows him to accompany college students from the U.S. as they encounter the realities of life in El Salvador.
+Kevin's academic interests lie in human development, theology and international and multicultural education.
 He studied economics and psychology at Fairfield University and received his M.S. in college student personnel services from Miami University.
 He then studied at Boston College (M.Ed.) and has his doctoral degree in international and multicultural education from the University of San Francisco.

 Trena Yonkers-Talz, M.Ed., M.S.